Permanent Wood Foundations

 Typically, when we think of basements, we think of concrete.
 All too often, we also think of cracks, leaks, musty smells and dampness.
 However, put a permanent wood foundation under your home and see how quickly your experiences will change.
 Wood foundations take the mustiness out of basements and create warm comfortable living spaces in panelized homes.

 How is this done?
 First, the wood is pressure treated with wood preservatives that become chemically bonded in the wood.
 This process protects the foundation from fungi, termites and other causes of deterioration – permanently.
 Next, the walls are engineered to absorb and distribute soil loads and stresses that frequently crack and split other types of foundations.
 Third, the drainage system, which routes water away from the foundation, prevents a build-up of pressure against the foundation and stops leaks.
 This is accomplished with polyethylene and gravel, or a synthetic material called Enkadrain.

-Permanent wood foundations are not only warmer and dryer, but they are also easier and less expensive to finish into energy-efficient homes.
+Permanent wood foundations are not only warmer and dryer, but they are also easier and less expensive to finish into energy-efficient custom homes.
 Insulation fits nicely into the cavities of the wood frame wall.
 Extra furring strips are not necessary, and nailable studs are already in place.
 This allows for considerable savings in time, expense, and convenience when finishing the lower level.
-In addition, depending on the location of the building site, permanent wood foundations may even offer significant cost savings over traditional concrete basements.
+In addition, depending on the location of the residential construction site, permanent wood foundations may even offer significant cost savings over traditional concrete basements.

 Once a homeowner has lived with a wood foundation, it’s hard to get them to switch back.
-The dryness, warmth and energy efficiency makes it very attractive and some even believe it will become the foundation system of the future.
+The dryness, warmth and energy efficiency make it very attractive and some even believe it will become the foundation system of the future.